 Band & Strings

 Do lessons take place on snow days?
-In 2020-2021, if there is remote school happening, lessons will take place.
+No, lessons do not take place on snow days.

 Do lessons take place on holidays?
 No. Lessons follow the school calendar for holidays.

 How can I get financial assistance?
 Please follow this link.

 What grades participate in this program?
 Orchestra in 4, 5, 6.
 Band in 5, 6.
 We do not offer beginner orchestra lessons in 5th or 6th grade.